-I would ask that the players in this game as it were could reach some kind of understanding over a reasonable timeline and I think a Resolution could then be - I will give way to Deputy Lowe.
+I would ask that the players in this game could reach some kind of understanding over a reasonable timeline and I think a Resolution could then be -

+I will give way to Deputy Lowe.

-Deputy Lowe: Thank you Deputy Fallaize.
+Deputy Lowe: Thank you, Deputy Fallaize.